chrisvanmeer/vault-dynamic-secrets/README.md

 ### Assumptions

-- You have a valid Azure subscription
+- You have a valid Azure subscription.
-- You have valid Azure credentials with enough rights (or for admin consent, you know how to go to)
+- You have valid Azure credentials with enough rights, or (for admin consent) you know who to go to.
-- You have set the appropriate `ARM_` environment variables for Azure
+- You have set the appropriate `ARM_` environment variables for Azure.
-- You have a Vault up and running
+- You have a Vault up and running.
-- You have set the appropriate `VAULT_` environment variables for Vault
+- You have set the appropriate `VAULT_` environment variables for Vault.
-- You have valid credentials for Vault and are logged in
+- You have valid credentials for Vault and are logged in.

 ### Steps